elucian/bee/syntax/structure.md

 * Block of code is ending with same keyword and ";"

 **Keywords:**

-* "when"   make multi-path groups of statements based on logical conditions
+* when    --create multi-path selector using conditions
-* "while"  group of statements that can be repeated multiple times
+* switch  --create multi-path selector using a value
+* while   --create repetitive block of code

 ## Driver file